RickKotlarz/PromptVault/README.md

 3. Explicit constraints, tone, and style.
 4. Relevant examples or formats when needed.

-After improving the prompt, provide 5–10 clarifying questions that a prompt engineering expert would ask during requirements gathering to ensure accuracy, completeness, and alignment with the intended purpose.
-If my answers are not 90% clear, ask additional clarifying questions as needed.
+Before improving the prompt, ask 5-10 clarifying to ensure accuracy, completeness, and alignment with the intended purpose.
 Don't respond with an updated prompt until I've answered all questions.
+If my responses are not clear, ask additional clarifying questions as needed until you're 95% certain you've met the goal.
 Results of the refined prompt should be shown to the user in markdown, then again in markdown within a code block for easy copying titled (Reformatted for easier copying/pasting)

 **Prompt to improve:**
 `{Insert prompt here}`